-In the Introduction to this phase the student is informed that a pipeline transporting industrial chemicals, including trichloroethylene (TCE), has ruptured in a corn field in the Buffalo River valley and just upstream of River City (Figure 21).
-The source for the River City water supply is the Buffalo River and the water supply intake is located less than 3 miles downstream of the pipeline break (Figure 22).
+The opening narrative informs the student that a pipeline transporting industrial chemicals, including trichloroethylene (TCE) has ruptured in a corn field in the Buffalo River valley and just upstream of River City (Figure 22).
+The source for the River City water supply is the Buffalo River and the water supply intake is located less than 3 miles downstream of the pipeline break (Figure 23).
 The emergency response team notes that the pipeline was leaking for some time prior to discovery of the break and that the contaminants from the pipeline have reached the water table of the alluvial aquifer.
 It is unclear if the contamination is moving toward the river but if it is moving in that direction, River City's water supply will be jeopardized.

-At this point, the student takes on the role of an environmental consultant whose task is to find where the contamination from spill is in the aquifer and to remove it from the aquifer before it gets to the river and endangers the city water supply.
-It is assumed that prior instruction has been given on the principles of ground-water flow.
-The student is then provided with a menu of resources that are available to help solve this environmental problem (Figure 23).
-Sections are included in the Resources tab on the Locating the Plume, a Site Tour, and the Data Repository.
+At this point, the student is charged with taking on the role of an environmental consultant whose initial task it is to find where the contamination from the spill is located in the aquifer.
+Once located the student must remove the contamination from the aquifer before it gets to the river and endangers the city water supply.

+The navigation bar: The student is provided with a menu of resources that are available to help solve this environmental problem (Figure 24).
+Sections included under the Resources tab include the Site Tour, Well Log, and Soils Information.